 96 MS Interior Alex's bedroom, Alex in the mirror.
 (17:47)

-Alex's bedroom, as we shall see, appears to belong less to this apartment than to the HOME he'd invaded earlier--as if he should have been a child of Alexander and a former wife, a teen trenched in his personal habits, staking out his individuality, yet showing much of the aesthetic DNA of the HOME family, not to mention the income that would avail Alex the style to which he's accustomed in the privacy of his bedroom.
+Alex's bedroom, as we shall see, appears to belong less to this apartment than to the HOME he'd invaded earlier--as if he should have been a child of Alexander and a previous wife, a teen trenched in his personal habits, staking out his individuality, yet showing much of the aesthetic DNA of the HOME family, not to mention the income that would avail Alex the style to which he's accustomed in the privacy of his working class bedroom.

 Kubrick chose to show us first the bathroom, and now he skips over the rest of the apartment cutting directly to Alex's bedroom where we see him in the mirror removing the two eyelashes that frame his right eye, the bloodied eyeball on his shirt cuff standing out prominently and thus forming a link with Alex's eyes.

 Alex's bedspread is a novel affair bedecked with sculptured yellow and orange "breasts" composed each of 6 raised pieces of fabric forming a cone.
 Over his single bed hangs what appears to be a large globe light, the largest of the globe lights thus far seen, but come morning we shall see it is instead the light of a small bulb reflected by a metal pan/backing.
-Beside it, to the rear of him is a black and white graphic poster of a woman lying back on a table, holding up her legs to reveal the area where should be her vagina yet there is none visible, but then that area is also hidden by a branch mounted to the wall beside the art, the branch extending suggestively up between the legs.
+Beside it, to the rear of him is black and white graphic art of a woman lying back on a table, holding up her legs to reveal the area where should be her vagina yet there is none visible, but then that area is also hidden by a branch mounted to the wall beside the art, the branch extending suggestively up between the legs.
 A heat lamp shines down on the branch from above, the reason for this to soon be revealed when we learn Alex has a snake and this is his snake's perch.
 So, for Alex, snake equals phallus.

 I'm aware that Kubrick has said he added in the snake when he realized McDowell was afraid of snakes, but I wonder about this as Kubrick gave HOME certain Eden-like elements with its sense of peaceful isolation and the large garden adorning the wall in the form of a painting.
-Here we have some critical Christian and/or Jewish symbols clumped all together with the dancing Christs positioned directly below the perch of the snake which tempted Eve with knowledge.
+Here we have some critical Christian and Jewish symbolism clumped all together with the dancing Christs positioned directly below the perch of the snake which tempted Eve with knowledge.

 On the shelf before the mirror is a red typewriter, connecting again Alex with the writer, Alexander, who also had a red typewriter.
 It is a smaller, portable model, presenting Alex as the little Alex to the writer as the greater Alex.